 - Splatoon: The first European Splatfest for Splatoon was "Rock vs Pop".
 Callie's "Team Rock" won.
 When the sequel reused the same Splatfest for Japan, "Team Rock" (this time run by Pearl) won again.

-- In practice, however, this is downplayed; both duos hosting the Splatfests, the Squid Sisters and Off the Hook, have Pop/EDM influence.
-The Squid Sisters are Bubblegum Pop Idol Singers, and while Off the Hook is more experimental in their EDM sound, they were brought together by the Squid Sisters' music and regard the girls highly.
-Both groups' careers have been portrayed as positive and successful, with the Squid Sisters only losing relevance by the time of 2 simply because more bands have risen up the charts in the interim.
+- In practice, however, this is downplayed, as the groups hosting the Splatfests (the Squid Sisters, Off the Hook, and Deep Cut) all have strong Pop influences.
+The Squid Sisters are straight-up Bubblegum Pop Idol Singers; Off the Hook mixes in a more experimental EDM sound, but were brought together by the Squid Sisters' music and regard their predecessors quite highly; and while Deep Cut mixes a heavy dose of samba, enka, and traditional Indian music, some of their songs are still lean much more towards outright Pop.
+All three groups' careers have been portrayed as positive and successful, with the Squid Sisters only losing some relevance by the time of 2 simply because more bands have risen up the charts in the interim, and even then they've remained widely popular among the inhabitants of both Inkadia and the Splatlands.
+In particular, the Squid Sisters' Signature Song is the main reason why the Octolings were able to break free of their indoctrination and reintegrate into surface society.

 - Not that this line of thought hasn't shown up in-universe.
-According to bonus material Haikara Walker, former Squid Squad member Ikkan wasn't fond of the pop dominance in the Inkopolis Plaza scene.
+According to bonus material Haikara Walker (an Octo Expansion art book/in-universe magazine), former Squid Squad member Ikkan wasn't fond of the pop dominance in the Inkopolis Plaza scene.

 - No Straight Roads plays with this trope quite a bit, and ultimately subverts it in the end.
 Protagonists Mayday and Zuke are an indie rock duo fighting to free their city from the reign of the tyrannical, EDM-loving record label NSR.
 However, NSR's CEO rightfully points out during her boss battle that the band's plan could put thousands of the company's employees out of work, and their revolution mainly consisted of crashing the performances of some legitimately good artists and beating them up when all they wanted to do was play for their fans.
 This leads to Mayday realizing she was ultimately no better than the company she was fighting against — especially when the disgruntled rock fan who'd been assisting the band decides to drop a satellite on the city just to spite NSR.
 In the end, the Aesop is a rejection of the trope, saying that there is no superior way to go about one's craft, and attempting to subjugate one form of art in favor of another does more harm than good.